pymupdf/PyMuPDF/docs/page.rst

             * For a **new, non-builtin** font, proceed as follows::

-               page.insert_text(point,  # anywhere, but outside all redaction rectangles "somthing",  # some non-empty string
+               page.insert_text(point,  # anywhere, but outside all redaction rectangles "something",  # some non-empty string
                    fontname="newname",  # new, unused reference name
                    fontfile="...",  # desired font file
                    render_mode=3,  # makes the text invisible